isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-inbox-accept.md

     1. Click **Save**.

-1. (Programmatic guaranteed deals only) Follow the prompts to select an ad for the deal and create a default placement that targets the deal.
+1. (Programmatic guaranteed deals only) Follow the prompts to select an ad for the deal and create a programmatic guaranteed default placement that targets the deal.

 Once you accept a deal, it's moved from the deal ID inbox to the Inventory > Deals view, and the deal is available as a private inventory source in each placement's Inventory Targeting section.